mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 Margolis et al. [@margolis_stuck_2008;] outlined barriers contributing to a racial gap in computing participation and achievement in the US, including feelings of isolation, limited access to computing opportunities, and a lack of social support.
 DiSalvo and colleagues investigated these barriers within a game testers programme, examining how an interest in computer games could motivate access to computing education [@disalvo_saving_2014; @disalvo_glitch_2009-1; @disalvo_learning_2008].
 Their findings indicated that activities should not only be engaging but also align with the underlying values of the programme’s young, African American male participants.
 Vossoughi et al. [-@vossoughi_making_2016] critique digital making cultures, stressing the need to integrate not only the values but also the cultural experiences of working-class students and students of colour into the making process.

+There are limits and gaps in CGD&P research in terms of overcoming barriers to participation.
+One is the lack of specific pedagogical approaches to address issues of inequality of participation.
+RETURN TO [@kafai_constructionist_2015] to review.
+OTHER REVIEWS?
+UK IN Waite?

 <!-- To address issues of confidence interacting in online communities, Roque's FCL study aimed to move online community interaction into a face to face settings [-@roque_family_2016].
 The use of facilitators who were trained to recognise the helping behaviours of parents. -->

 ### Exploring pedagogies of constructionist gaming